Klosmi/WP-dev/WPDevNotes.md

 </html>
  ```

-In WP As a function grabs the language of the current WordPress installation:
+In WP the following a function grabs the language of the current WordPress installation:
 `language_attributes( string $doctype = 'html' )`

 - eg.: